pizzyander/bellabeat_daily_activity_analysis/README.md

 2.

 ## LIMITATIONS
-- available data does not span over wide range of time so it is difficult to identify trends.
+- available data does not span over wide span of time so it is difficult to identify trends.
 -